 Lease file cleanup (LFC) removes all previous entries for each client and leaves only the latest ones.
 The interval at which the cleanup is performed is configurable, and it should be selected according to the frequency of lease renewals initiated by the clients.
 The more frequent the renewals, the smaller the value of lfc-interval should be.
-Note, however, that the LFC takes time and thus it is possible (although unlikely) that, if the lfc-interval should be selected that the previous one is still running.
+Note, however, that the LFC takes time and thus it is possible (although unlikely) that, if the lfc-interval is too short, a new cleanup may be started while the previous one is still running.
 The server would recover from this by skipping the new cleanup when it detected that the previous cleanup was still in progress.
 But it implies that the actual cleanups will be triggered more rarely than configured.
 Moreover, triggering a new cleanup adds overhead to the server, which will not be able to respond to new requests for a short period of time when the new cleanup process is spawned.
 Therefore, it is recommended that the lfc-interval value be selected in a way that allows the LFC to complete the cleanup before a new cleanup is triggered.